poulenc1899/private-agenda.com/_discography/submersion.md

 hptitle: Submersion

 ---
 **Submersion** is a collection of re-compositions – a series of musical deep dives – by six of downtempo music’s most exciting emerging and established artists.
-It’s also a closing chapter to **Île de Rêve**, or an ‘island of dreams’ – the audio-visual project from which Private Agenda’s debut album first emerged, with each track a re-imagination of material from that record.
+It’s also a closing chapter to **Île de Rêve**, or an ‘island of dreams’, the audio-visual project from which Private Agenda’s debut album first emerged.

 On **Île de Rêve**, the warm, yet beguiling allure of islands acted as a musical and visual reference for storytelling.
 Whilst that record was defined by a compositional minimalism, containing no featuring performances on it for instance, it was a project that was conceived as a conceptual canvas upon which other artists could draw.